REONTeam/reon/README.md

 - `mail/` holds the Node.js mail server by @Matze167435
 - `app/` holds various non-web applications, such as the Pokémon Trade Corner program by @thomasnet-mc
 - `html/` holds the web-facing section of the service; this includes scripts for various games.
-- `dns/` holds a forked copy of [Sylverant's PSO DNS application](https://github.com/Sylverant/pso_dns) with a path modification.

-An important note here is that this is **the service** repository: web scripts for other things such as account management are not in this repository.

 # Server Setup